biolink/biolink-model/docs/DiseaseOrPhenotypicFeatureAssociationToLocationAssociation.md

 ### Inherited from disease or phenotypic feature association to thing association:

  * [disease or phenotypic feature association to thing association➞subject](disease_or_phenotypic_feature_association_to_thing_association_subject.md)  <sub>REQ</sub>
+    * Description: disease or phenotype
     * range: [DiseaseOrPhenotypicFeature](DiseaseOrPhenotypicFeature.md)

 ### Domain for slot:

  * [disease or phenotypic feature association to location association➞object](disease_or_phenotypic_feature_association_to_location_association_object.md)  <sub>REQ</sub>
+    * Description: anatomical entity in which the disease or feature is found
     * range: [AnatomicalEntity](AnatomicalEntity.md)